Stormrose/karaka/README.md

 The `then` clause is a single command string in this case but can also be a JSON array of commands strings that Karaka executes in order.

 ## Facts
-A fact generally takes the form of `accountanme`.`tokensymbol`_`type` where type is balance or stake.
+A fact generally takes the form of `accountname`.`tokensymbol`_`type` where type is balance or stake.
 For example, `eturnerx.hive_balance` is the fact with the value of eturnerx's liquid hive balance.
 GOTCHA: account names with a hyphen-in-them must use 'single quotes' around the fact name.
 There is a per-blockchain `constants` section where the user can hardcode facts.
 Constants simplify the administration of rules that reuse the same values, such as setting the reserve (keep-back) levels of a particular token.